alexprengere/PythonBrainFuck/README.md

 > .                     print '\n'
 ```

-A small Python BrainFuck interpreter:
+How to use the interpreter:
 ```shell
 $ ./bf.py hello.bf
 Hello World!